We ship to the EU, Northern Ireland and Norway

 Dried Flowers:

-The Double Mix Immortelle is essential for dried flowers bouquets and wreaths.
+The Immortelle is essential for dried flowers bouquets and wreaths.
 Cut when the buds begin to open and hang them by the stem, upside down in small bunches in a shady dry area for a couple of weeks before being used.
 If they are left to dry on the plant, they turn tan or light brown so need to be cut and left to dry with their heads down.

 Nomenclature: